mpiorowski/mpiorowski/README.md

 ### Opened Source:
 [SvelteInit](https://github.com/mpiorowski/svelte-init) - A low-overhead Svelte UI library with the basic, most useful components, to help with the initial development.

-[Microservices GCP template](https://github.com/mpiorowski/microservices-gcp-template) - Microservices GCP template using SvelteKit, Fastify and PostgreSQL.
+[Microservices GCP template](https://github.com/mpiorowski/microservices-gcp-template) - A microservices template using SvelteKit, Fastify and PostgreSQL deployed to Google Cloud Platform.

 [Utils](https://github.com/mpiorowski/utils) - A set of utility functions.